 Maibarara Geothermal, Inc. (MGI).
 MGI was incorporated and registered with the SEC on August 11, 2010, to implement the integration development of the Maibarara geothermal field in Calamba, Laguna and Sto.Tomas, Batangas for power generation.
 The first unit of the plant commenced commercial operation on February 8, 2014.
-The second unit was synchronized to the Luzon grid to March 9, 2018.
+The second unit is expected to go online in the first quarter of 2018.